harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/staked-relayers.rst

 *Errors*

 * ``ERR_STAKED_RELAYERS_ONLY = "This action can only be executed by Staked Relayers"``: The caller of this function was not a Staked Relayer.
-Only Staked Relayers are allowed to suggest and vote on BTC Parachain status updates.
+Only Staked Relayers are allowed to suggest and vote on BTC Bridge status updates.
 * ``ERR_ALREADY_REPORTED = "This txId has already been logged as a theft by the given Vault"``: This transaction / vault combination has already been reported.
 * ``ERR_VAULT_NOT_FOUND = "There exists no vault with the given account id"``: The specified vault does not exist.
 * ``ERR_ALREADY_LIQUIDATED = "This vault is already being liquidated``: The specified vault is already being liquidated.
 * ``ERR_VALID_REDEEM = "The given transaction is a valid Redeem execution by the accused Vault"``: The given transaction is associated with a valid :ref:`redeem-protocol`.
 * ``ERR_VALID_REPLACE = "The given transaction is a valid Replace execution by the accused Vault"``: The given transaction is associated with a valid :ref:`replace-protocol`.